trueos/build/README.md

 A build manifest can be supplied for the build in a couple of different ways:
 1. Set the "TRUEOS_MANIFEST" environment variable to the absolute path to the desired build manifest file.
 2. Run `make config` to select from one of the available build manifests in the [manifests directory](https://github.com/trueos/build/tree/master/manifests).
+3. Do nothing and automatically use the default build manifest (trueos-snapshot).
+   * NOTE: The trueos-snapshot manifest only builds a tiny subset of packages and is primarily used for testing the build procedures and base OS packages only.

 # Usage
 Standard commands to build a TrueOS distribution: